sebanc/brunch/Readme/install-with-linuxloops.md

 #### AMD
 * Ryzen: "[gumboz][recovery-gumboz]".

-2. Launch WSL2 and install the zenity package:
+2. Launch WSL2 and install the `PyQtWebEngine` package:
+Ubuntu 24.04 and above: `sudo apt install python3-venv python3-pyqt6.qtwebengine`

-`sudo apt update && sudo apt install zenity`
+Older Ubuntu versions: `sudo apt install python3-venv python3-pyqt5.qtwebengine`

 3. Download the linuxloops script.

-`curl -L https://raw.githubusercontent.com/sebanc/linuxloops/main/linuxloops -o ~/linuxloops`
+`curl -L https://raw.githubusercontent.com/sebanc/linuxloops/main/linuxloops -O --create-dirs --output-dir ~/bin`

 4. Launch the linuxloops script and follow the GUI installer selecting "Brunch" as the distro and the recovery compatible with your CPU as the environment.

-`sudo bash ~/linuxloops`
+`sudo -E bash ~/bin/linuxloops`

 Choose "image" at the install type prompt, place the image outside of WSL2 (e.g. /mnt/c/Users/"username"/Downloads) and define the disk image size as 14GB.